Bangladesh Army University of Engineering & Technology: Extra-curricular activities

 BAUET encourages all sorts of sports and extra-curricular activities on campus.
 There are several large playgrounds inside the campus and also badminton, volleyball and basketball courts.
 Sports competitions such as basketball, volleyball, cricket and football championships/tournaments are organised annually.
 Various cultural programs including debate (both in English and Bangla), recitation contest, public speaking contest, spelling bee etc. are organised throughout the year.
 Cultural events are staged in the university auditorium, the university fountain yard and also in the recreational square.
 There are also several clubs to facilitate additional events.
-These clubs are extremely active throughout the year and they ensure a positive environment for creativity in the university.

 Residential facilities

 There is sufficient accommodation facility for both the students and teachers at the university.
 Dormitories are available both on and off-campus.
 On-campus living arrangements are facilitated through: